enginebai/Algorithms/topics/shortest-path.md

 ![Bellman-Ford](../media/shortest-path-bellman-ford.png)
 > Source: [MIT Open Courseware - Introduction To Algorithms - Bellman-Ford](https://ocw.mit.edu/courses/6-006-introduction-to-algorithms-spring-2020/resources/mit6_006s20_lec12/)

+1. `k` represents level. `k` = 0 for relax initialization.
+2. For `k` = 1 ~ 3, relax all edges from the duplication levels.
+3. For `k` = 4, check if negative-weight cycle, since there is an edge still able to relax (-7), the graph contains negative-weight cycle.

 For the graph copy, we run `|V| + 1` round of relaxation for every edges.
 At level `|V| - 1`, we will get the shortest path, and the last round will know if the graph contains negative-weight cycle. (still can relax, violates triangle inequality)

 ### Time Complexity